 Our researchers have published in leading journals and conferences, including International Organization, NeurIPS, and Science.
 We have published op-eds in venues such as The Washington Post, War on the Rocks, and Lawfare.
 Our work has also been covered by publications such as The New York Times, MIT Technology Review, and the BBC.

 GovAI is now led by Ben Garfinkel.
 Our team and affiliate community possess expertise in a wide variety of domains, including AI regulation, responsible AI development practices, compute governance, AI lab corporate governance, US-China relations, and AI progress forecasting.
-Our Board of Advisors contains representatives from academia, philanthropy, and the policy community.
+Our Board contains representatives from academia, philanthropy, and the policy community.
 Read more about our governance structure and approach to conflicts of interest here.